-As of 31 December 2017, Total VaR decreased to TL 24.3 million from TL 55.2 million as of 31 December 2016 due to relatively decreased market volatility.
+As of 31 December 2019, Total VaR decreased slightly to TL 64.6 million from TL 64.9 million as of 31 December 2018.
 The Group uses a historical VaR methodology, with a 252-day observation period and exponentially weighted moving average ("EWMA").
 EWMA captures the dynamic features of volatility, in which the latest observations carry the highest weight in the volatility estimation.
 For example, observations of the most recent 100 days (out of the last 252 days included in the EWMA) cover 95.0% of the volatility estimate.
-The lower market volatility for the 100 days preceding 31 December 2017 compared to the same figure as of 31 December 2016 resulted in a lower VaR figure for 31 December 2017.

 The Bank also performs back-testing in order to verify the predictive power of its VaR model.
-There were no excesses in back-testing results in 2017.
+There were four excesses in back-testing results in 2019.
 Back-testing is used to determine whether a change in the value of the portfolio, as a result of actual changes in risk factors, corresponds to the VaR predicted by the model for the same period of time.
 Having experienced no excesses in the past year verifies the predictability power of the model.
 In addition, the Bank performs stress test analyses and stress VaR calculation on its trading book on a monthly basis.
 The scenarios refer to extreme movements of interest rates and foreign exchange prices that are based upon the latest financial crises that have taken place in Turkey.
 The stress period for stress VaR calculation is defined from October 2007 to October 2008 in order to cover the 2008 global financial crisis.